kp-gg/INST414final/README.md

 </a>

 Final deliverable for semester project.
 An overview of my research on the relationship between employment status and telehealth services accessibility.
+This research delves into how healthcare accessibility, specifically telehealth services, are potentially affected by employment status.
+The point of this research was to demonstrate how predictive analysis models are effective tools to find correlations between factors that impact social justice issues.

 ## How to Run
 1. Clone repo